acharyadarshan/acharyadarshan.github.io/_pages/about.md

  -->

 I am a Computer Engineering Graduate at Institute of Engineering, Paschimanchal Campus Nepal.
-I am a passionate developer with love for Javascript and NLP.
+I am a passionate developer with love for Javascript, Statistical machine learning and NLP.
 I am learner by DNA.
-I like building things and sharing it to the community.
+I love building things and sharing it to the community.

 **Research Interests**: statistical machine Learning, pattern recognition, detection and recognition of graphical structures, deeplearning, software engineering